 Furthermore, Electric Vehicle Council represents the electric vehicle industry such as companies involved in providing, powering and supporting electric vehicles in Australia.

 In conclusion, Electric Vehicles and hybrids such as Plug-in Hybrid Electric Vehicle or PHEV are promising alternatives to petrol fueled cars that cost relatively more in terms of maintenance and their effects on the environment have become a global dilemma.

 Finally, Enerklean offers renewable energy solutions including solar power and battery storage systems to homes and businesses.
 If you’re planning to buy an Electric Vehicle, our renewable energy experts will guide you how to power it with renewables.

 Solar battery storage

 Solar energy has become one of the fastest growing energy sources in Australia and, indeed, the world.
 Experts say that the solar systems market has soared, doubling in size in less than a decade.
-The popularity of solar power has led to rise of solar battery storage, more so solar batteries, a technological device that has the capacity to store solar power for use at a later time.
+The popularity of solar power has led to rise of battery storage systems, a technological device that has the capacity to store solar power for use at a later time.
 There are a number of manufacturers that are developing solar power storage devices.
 Battery systems can be installed along with solar systems to help light our premises.